Anxieties resurface as gunfire erupts on NYC subway

 In 2017, an Islamic State group sympathizer detonated a pipe bomb strapped to his chest in a subway station near the Port Authority Bus Terminal, injuring several bystanders.

 That same year, the city began expanding the use of vehicle-blocking sidewalk barriers after two attacks.
-In one, a man who prosecutors said was supportive of IS drove a rented truck down a bicycle path along the Hudson River, killing eight people and maiming others.
-In another, a psychologically disturbed man drove a car at high speed into pedestrians in Times Square, killing one and injuring as many as 20.
+In one, a man who prosecutors said was also supportive of IS drove a rented truck down a bicycle path along the Hudson River, killing eight people and maiming others.
+In another, a psychologically disturbed man drove a car at high speed into pedestrians in Times Square, killing one and injuring at least 20.

-Christopher Herrmann, a former city police officer who is now a professor at the John Jay College of Criminal Justice, said episodes like Tuesday’s shooting are bound to provoke a new round of anxiety, especially among people who use the subway.
+Christopher Herrmann, a former city police officer who is now a professor at the John Jay College of Criminal Justice, said episodes like Tuesday’s are bound to provoke a new round of anxiety, especially among subway riders.

 “With 9/11, you have a specific target: the World Trade Center,” Herrmann said.
 “A lot of people can wrap their heads around that.”

-But the seeming randomness of this week’s attack “really invokes a lot of fear and worry,” he said, “because most people don’t consider themselves a target.”
+But the seeming randomness of Tuesday’s attack “really invokes a lot of fear and worry,” he said, “because most people don’t consider themselves a target.”

 “There’s a lot of things that happen out of your control,” he said.
 “As tragic as it is, all I can do is remind myself to be vigilant and be cautious.”

+By Wednesday morning, the station where the shot-up train pulled into had reopened and commuters were once again on their way.

+“You have to be more vigilant of your surroundings.
+But scared?
+No,” said Ana Marrero, who has taken the subway to work for 30 years.
+“You think of the tragedy and the people that were hurt, but you have no other choice and do what you have to do.”

-Associated Press writers Jennifer Peltz and Michael R. Sisak, and photographer Seth Wenig and video journalist Joseph B. Frederick contributed to this report.
+Associated Press journalists Jennifer Peltz, Jim Mustian, Michael R. Sisak, Seth Wenig and Joseph B. Frederick contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.